| ARGUMENTS FROM BIOLOGY

 view is not necessarily in conflict with a holistic view.

-In reference to the concept of deep ecology and the claim that it bears
+In reference to the concept of deep ecology and the claim that it bearsnegatively on AR, Fox believes such claims to be unfounded.
+The following

 text is excerpted from "Inhumane Society", by Michael W. Fox.